Spring - the application will open at the beginning of May; deadline - June 1

 Note on new required information: All organizations applying to MAC (including schools) must provide their Dun & Bradstreet (DUNS) number on the application.
 Go to Dun & Bradstreet to apply for a number or check to see if your organization has a number.
 Go here for more information on DUNS numbers.

 Applications must be submitted through eGRANT, postal mail, or delivered by hand to MAC’s office by the due date.
-Faxed or emailed applications are not accepted.
+Faxed or emailed applications will not be accepted.

 Minigrants for organizations are designed to support small-scale arts activities in Mississippi communities.
 There are two Minigrant application deadlines per year (see above).
 Mississippi based non-profit organizations and government entities are eligible to receive one Minigrant per state fiscal year (July 1 to June 30th).